 Magic goes wrong in the new Precision Breeding Bill.

 In this series of posts on the Genetic Technology (Precision Breeding) Bill, I discover that “precision bred” doesn’t necessarily mean what it says.
-If you missed the warm up act, you can find it here.
+You must watch the five tricks in order so, if you missed it, you can find the warm up act here.

 Let’s imagine that we have developed a base-edited plant, and now wish to market it in the 48 counties of England and export it elsewhere in the island of Britain.
 To do this, we need to secure a “precision bred confirmation”.
 All along, we’ve been making an assumption.
 So has DEFRA, which tells us that Precision Bred Organisms are products of technologies “that enable DNA to be edited” and do not contain exogenous genetic material.
 OK, but let’s check the Bill.
 It sets out a threshold requirement for being “precision bred”, namely that “any feature of its genome results from the application of modern biotechnology”.
 That’s jargon for genome editing, right?
 Better check the definition, anyway.
 In clause 1(3), we learn that “modern biotechnology” means “any technique mentioned in regulation 5(1)(a) or (b) of the Genetically Modified Organisms (Deliberate Release) Regulations 2002.”
 What is this?
 Pass the parcel?
 You, madam.
 Would you care to unwrap Regulation 5.1(a)?
 Ready?
 Abracadabra!

 “recombinant nucleic acid techniques involving the formation of new combinations of genetic material by the insertion of nucleic acid molecules, produced by whatever means outside an organism, into any virus, bacterial plasmid or other vector system and their incorporation into a host organism in which they do not naturally occur but in which they are capable of continued propagation;”